Some Secrets Shared

 One approach is to begin by splitting up the secret into three shares that add up to \(s\).
 For example, we could pick \(s_1\) and \(s_2\) randomly and then set \(s_3 = s - s_1 - s_2\).
 This gives us three secret shares such that all three are required to recover our secret; knowing any two secret shares yields no information about \(s\) since it is still equally likely to be any number.
 Next, we can turn this \(t=3\) scheme into a \(t=2\) scheme by making our secret shares collections of these pieces.
 Namely, we give Alice the set \(\{s_2, s_3\},\) we give Bob the set \(\{s_1, s_3\},\) and we give Carol the set \(\{s_1, s_2\}\).
 No individual has any information about \(s\), but if any two of them collaborate, they will collectively know all three summands!

 An alternative approach is to use the fact that any two points define an entire line.
-Thus, if we work in the standard 2-dimensional plane and pick one point to be \((0, s)\), and we pick a second point to have a random second coordinate, \((1, s_1)\), then these two points uniquely define a line on which must contain some points \((2, s_2)\) and \((3, s_3)\) for some values of \(s_2\) and \(s_3\).
-Once we have chosen \(s_1\) at random there are even nice formulas for our other values that can be derived from very elementary means.
+Thus, if we work in the standard 2-dimensional plane and pick one point to be \((0, s)\), and we pick a second point to have a random second coordinate, \((1, s_1)\), then these two points uniquely define a line which must contain further points \((2, s_2)\) and \((3, s_3)\) for some values of \(s_2\) and \(s_3\).
+Once we have chosen \(s_1\) at random, there are even nice formulas for our other values that can be derived using very elementary means.
 For example, we know the slope of this line is \(\frac{s_1 - s}{1 - 0} = s_1 - s\) so that

 \[s_2 = s_1 + (s_1 - s) = 2s_1 - s\]